UCLALibrary/research-tips/_posts/2019-04-08-favorite-teaching-and-learning-quotes.md

 Here's a quick [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get you started.

-#### Ready for a challenge?
+#### Give it a try!

+1. First, find the code repository at https://github.com/UCLALibrary/research-tips - look for the _posts directory and see if you can find the code for this post.
+It should be in a file called 2019-04-08-favorite-teaching-and-learning-quotes.md
-1. Make a fork of the WI+RE site.
+2. Make a fork of the WI+RE site.
-2. In your fork, find the `_posts` directory
+3. In *your fork*, find the _posts directory
-3. Edit this post - it is called `2019-04-08-favorite-teaching-and-learning-quotes.md`
+4. Edit the post called 2019-04-08-favorite-teaching-and-learning-quotes.md
-4. Add a quote you like to the section below!
+5. Add a quote you like to the section below!
 Check out the previous examples to see how the formatting works!
-Also add yourself to the list of authors in the metadata at the top of the page.
+6. Add yourself to the list of authors in the metadata at the top of the page.
-5. Check out your change!
+7. Check out your change!
 It should be posted to the version of the site that is now hosted on your github pages account.
-The url should look something like this: `https://yourgithubusername.github.io/research-tips/` - did it work?
+The url should look something like this: https://yourgithubusername.github.io/research-tips/ - did it work?
 If not, find someone to help troubleshoot!
-6. Like your changes?
+8. Like your changes?
 Create a pull request to get your changes added back in to the sandbox site!
-An experienced member of the WI+RE team call review your pull request to merge your changes into the sandbox.
+An experienced member of the WI+RE team will review your pull request to merge your changes into the sandbox.